Jhanbury/XamHelper/README.md

 You can specify your own format using the paramter option.
 There is a default format which is "dd/MM/yyyy".

 ## Validation
 The validation namesspace has been added to assist developers in handling the common scenario of Validation.
+This implementation follows the patterns described in the following [article](https://developer.xamarin.com/guides/xamarin-forms/enterprise-application-patterns/validation/)
 ### Usage:
-In your ViewModel, foreach property youwish to validate create a Validatablobject of that type:
+In your ViewModel, foreach property you wish to validate create a ValidatableObject of that type:
 ```
         private ValidatableObject<string> _name;
         public ValidatableObject<string> Name